antublue/test-engine/README.md

 ## Why not use JUnit 5?

-Currently, JUnit 5 does not support parameterized tests at the test class level (common for integration testing)
+Currently, JUnit 5 does not support parameterized tests at the test class level (common for parameterized integration testing)

 - https://github.com/junit-team/junit5/issues/878

-- The JUnit team is working on the functionality, but it's not clear if it will satisfy the common integration testing use cases (2023-04-18)
+- The JUnit team is working on the functionality, but it's not clear if it will satisfy the common parameterized integration testing use cases (2023-04-18)

 - It doesn't provide annotations to run static methods before/after the class **and** instance methods before/after all tests in a test class (2023-04-18)

-- It doesn't provide the summary information typically wanted or integration testing
+- It doesn't provide the summary information typically wanted for parameterized integration testing

 ## Why not use Junit 4?